zivlab/island/README.md

 ## Usage and documentation
 Scripts are provided in the *Scripts* directory.
+This folder should be added in the MATLAB *Set Path*.
 An example data set is provided in the *SampleData* directory.
 To perform the analysis on the example data set, use the *InternalStructureHippocamopus.m* script.